vidkenda/Maze-Generator/README.md

 # Maze-Generator
-Maze generator game with Html, CSS and JS for a school project.
+Maze generator game with HTML, CSS and JS for a school project.